faesel/gatsby-techblog-starter/README.md

 https://coolors.co/palettes/trending

-All colors can be found in `styles.scss` file
+All colors can be found in `colours.scss` file

 ## 👩‍💻 Customising Rendering code (OPTIONAL)